jstarzon/Anime-GAN-Neural-network/README.md

 - Resume training

 ## TODO
--Main Menu (Reset model, Resume training, Change dataset, Resolution picker) -Fancy graphs, realtime image viewer, Iteration counter (epochs), -Code cleaning (*μ_μ)
+- Main Menu (Reset model, Resume training, Change dataset, Resolution picker)
+- Fancy graphs, realtime image viewer, Iteration counter (epochs),
+- Code cleaning (*μ_μ)
--Training values tweak so model is more accurate
+- Training values tweak so model is more accurate

 You can put any dataset to train.
 I decided to use anime pictures.